solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 In other words, an NFT is a standard token from the Token Program but differs from what you might think of as "standard tokens" in that it:

-1. Has 0 decimals so it cannot be divided into parts
+1. Has 0 decimals, so it cannot be divided into parts
-2. Comes from a token mint with the supply of 1 so only 1 of these tokens exists
+2. Comes from a token mint with the supply of 1, so only 1 of these tokens exists
 3. Comes from a token mint whose authority is set to `null` (to ensure that the supply never changes)
 4. Has an associated account that stores metadata